Organizing a Garden Shed - Weekend Yard Work Series

 I spent all day Saturday putting it together.
 It wasn't too bad and I was fine by myself until I got to the roof.
 I had to call in a friend at that point!

 I am all about decorating any space I have... even sheds!
-I purchased a little piece of AstroTurf off the roll at Lowe's (in the carpet section) and just rolled it out on the shed floor.
+So, I purchased a little piece of AstroTurf off the roll at Lowe's (in the carpet section) and just rolled it out on the shed floor.

-To start I needed some sort of cabinet to store smaller things.
+To start, I needed some sort of cabinet to store smaller things.
 I decided to repurpose this very primitive hutch that I no longer wanted to use in my house.

 I placed it just inside the door to the shed.
 Perfect!